greglank/greglank.github.io/ncaa.md

 *Narrator: This game is not easy.
 His program did not take over the world.*

-After the commanding victory its first year, the bracket optimizer has struggled to reach those lofty heights again.
+After the commanding victory its first year, the bracket optimizer has struggled to have that kind of commanding performance again.
 There was an especially bleak run of a few years where I would enter multiple non-overlapping brackets into the pool, which overlooked just one or two good teams, and somehow those one or two overlooked teams were the ones that kept winning.
 These are actual quotes from actual emails I actually wrote after identifying which team(s) the program overlooked:
 - "So...
 North Carolina over West Virginia?" (tournament winner: North Carolina)
 - "Anybody but Villanova, right?
 Right?" (tournament winner: Villanova)
 - "Yes!
 Bring on Duke over Wisconsin! (tournament winner: Duke over Wisconsin)